How to calculate your home equity

-You can figure out how much equity you have in your home by subtracting the amount you owe on all loans secured by your house from its appraised value.
-For example, homeowner Caroline owes $140,000 on a mortgage for her home, which was recently appraised at $400,000.
-Her home equity is $260,000.
+To figure out how much equity you have in your home, subtract the amount you owe on all loans secured by your house from its appraised value.
+If your home is appraised at a value lower than what you owe on your mortgage, you would not have any equity in your home—this is sometimes referred to as an “underwater mortgage.”

 To figure out your LTV ratio, divide your current loan balance—you can find this number on your monthly statement or online account—by your home’s appraised value.
 Multiply that number by 100 to convert it to a percentage.

-Equity and private mortgage insurance
+How to cancel private mortgage insurance

-Applying for a home equity line of credit
+How to account for a home equity line of credit

 How to increase your equity